leamas/spotify-make/README.md

 tries to symlink to existing system libraries in simple cases.
 This is reported as INFO: lines.

-If there are unresolved runtime dependencies in spotify it's reported as
+Unresolved runtime dependencies in spotify is reported as WARNING: lines.
-WARNING: lines.

 ## User installs